megai2/d912pxy/README.md

 Profiling shows that API overhead for d912pxy is up to 70% less than for plain DirectX9.
 Real performance differs depending on the scene and the hardware.

-For example, running Mistlock Sanctuary in Guild Wars 2 on i7-7700/GTX960 results in:
+Benching results on i7-7700/GTX960:

+For CPU bound scenario
+(running Mistlock Sanctuary)

 ```
-@6.3k batches, all max, 1080p
+@6.3k batches, all max, 1080p, v0.9.5.8a

 dx9
   min FPS: 5,5